piperpchem/piper/posts/groves-quantum/activities.md

   date-format: iso
 ---

-In-class and homework activities.
+CHEM361B activities.
 Instructors may request solutions from the author.